CanberraGrammar/codecadets-2018/SimpleAI.md

 ### Scripting multiple Objects in Tandem

-> Using your movement scripts from Weeks 1-2
+> Using your movement scripts from Weeks 1-2.
+If you did not finish that, [try the sample code avaliable here.](SimpleMove.md)

 Create a new object in your Game world next to your controllable object from before.